-Javier works in the Esmeraldas region - named for it’s deep green and lush landscape - of Ecuador at the UORPOCAE cooperative.
+Javier works in the Esmeraldas region - named for it’s deep green and lush landscape - of Ecuador at the UOPROCAE cooperative.
 He is the Flavor Lab manager who ensures that the cacao being produced reaches the high standards set by the co-op.

 We’ve installed improved infrastructure at farmer-owner cooperatives.
 Including temperature monitored fermentation centers, raised drying beds, and secure bean storage.

 Many farms have rudimentary drying systems in place, part of TCHO Source has been building improved drying beds and infrastructure, like roofing.

 Fermentation of cacao beans is one of the most important steps in chocolate making.
 This process removes harsh and astringent flavors found in the raw bean and brings out the chocolatey profiles we know and love.
 Here we’ve installed controls in standard fermentation boxes to track and regulate temperature to get more consistent product and higher quality beans.